 Research Interests

+I am a Seismologist and Modeller at GNS Science.
 My research focuses on earthquake source physics and fault strength evolution in relation to a range of lithospheric deformation modes, including seismic and aseismic slip events, using numerical models, theoretical analysis and observations from natural earthquakes.
+At GNS, I combine advance ground motion simulation techniques to understand sensitivity of ground shaking and its implications on long-term seismic hazards.

 ID_Li.jpg